5 Injuries That Aren’t Always Obvious After Car Accidents

 Some injuries are difficult to detect without diagnostic tests.
 For example, internal injuries such as organ damage or internal bleeding may not be visible from the outside and may require medical imaging or other diagnostic tests to identify.

-If you have been in a car accident, it is crucial to know what signs to look for and how to check if you have any injuries that may not be visible.
+If you have been in a car accident, it is crucial to know what signs to look for so you can seek help for any injuries that may not be visible.
 Some of the most common hidden injuries include:

 Soft tissues refer to muscles, tendons, and ligaments, which can become stretched, torn, or damaged in a collision.

 Whiplash occurs when the head is jerked forward and backward rapidly, causing damage to the muscles and ligaments in the neck.
-Whiplash can result in pain, stiffness, and restricted neck movement and may not show signs for several days.
+Whiplash can result in long-term pain, stiffness, and restricted neck movement, but it may not show signs for several days.

 Soft tissue injuries can also occur in the back, shoulders, and other body parts.
 For example, a herniated disc can occur when the discs in the spine become damaged, causing them to bulge or rupture.
 This can result in pain, numbness, and weakness in the affected area.